 As technology shifts, inbound marketing strives to do business humanly and helpfully.
 It’s a better way to market, sell, and serve your customers.
 When good-for-the-customer also means good-for-the-business, your company grows better for it.
-Let's look at how you can create content to bring someone from interested individual to satisfied customer.
+Let's look at

 The initial step in the process is to attract customers and followers.
 Inbound strategies that attract your audience are rooted in content creation and development.

 It’s crucial that you position your business as valuable.
 What is something your buyers need that you can provide them?
 What does their current situation probably look like right now?
 What are the products they’ve been looking for that you can offer?
 What information can you deliver through your expertise?